Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 The True Cost of Rectification

 Homeowners are entitled to be compensated for rectifying substandard work, but what happens when the builder challenges the necessity and reasonableness of these costs?
-Tabcorp Holdings, emphasises that proving the extent of repairs—and their reasonableness—is just as important as the repairs themselves.
+Claiming damages for defective building work requires demonstrating both the defects and the reasonable costs of rectification.
+Tabcorp Holdings emphasises that proving the extent of repairs—and their reasonableness—is just as important as the repairs themselves.
+Courts scrutinise whether proposed rectification work is genuinely necessary to fulfil the contract terms and whether the costs claimed are reasonable in the circumstances.
+This means you must demonstrate not only what needs fixing, but also that your approach to rectification is proportionate and aligned with the original contract specifications.

 The Betterment Defence